Leadership Annual Giving Officer

 - Three or more years of full-time fundraising experience cultivating, soliciting and closing $1,000+ gifts

-- Proficient in database software (i.e. Raiser’s Edge, NXT)
+- Proficient in database software (i.e. Raiser’s Edge, NXT, Fundraiser Performance Management)

 This is a full-time position with a generous benefits package, retirement plan and a competitive starting annual salary based on qualifications and experience.

 Founded in 1839, Virginia Military Institute is the nation’s oldest state-supported military college.
 The Institute’s mission is to prepare honorable and dedicated leaders ready for the challenges of 21st-century citizenship.
-Consistently ranked among the top public liberal arts colleges in the nation by both U.S. News and World Report and Money magazine, VMI offers Bachelor of Arts and Bachelor of Science degrees in 14 majors.
+U.S. News & World Report has ranked VMI among the nation’s top undergraduate public liberal arts colleges since 2001.
+VMI offers Bachelor of Arts and Bachelor of Science degrees in 14 majors.
 VMI adjoins the campus of Washington and Lee University, the nation’s ninth-oldest institution of higher learning.
 Both colleges are within walking distance to historic downtown Lexington, a popular tourist destination.
-The town of Lexington has approximately 7,000 residents.
+The city of Lexington has approximately 7,000 residents.

-Qualified candidates should email a cover letter and resume, to: email@example.com with the subject line: “Leadership Annual Giving Officer– VMI Foundation.”
-Applications will be accepted until the position is filled; however, those received by 8 AM EST December 13, 2019, are assured full consideration.
+Qualified candidates should email a cover letter and resume to firstname.lastname@example.org with the subject line: “Leadership Annual Giving Officer.”
+Applications will be accepted until the position is filled; however, those received by 8 a.m.
+ET May 22, 2022, are assured full consideration.

-VMI is an Equal Opportunity Employer and does not discriminate against anyone because of race, color, religion, national origin, political affiliation, sex, age, or disability.
+The VMI Alumni Agencies is an equal opportunity employer and does not discriminate against anyone because of race, color, religion, national origin, political affiliation, gender, age, or disability.